sxiii/linux-unified-packager/README.md

 rr | remove repository or PPA ("repository remove") lsb | system information ("linux standard base")

+For example, to install vlc and midori with ANY supported linux package manager, just type `i vlc midori`.
+As another example, to remove google-chrome package, use `r google-chrome`.
+To update list of repositories just run `up`, and to update the whole system you need only `ug`.
+Nice, isn't it?

 Of course, you have to ensure you don't have these short programs or aliases in your system already.
 But in the most cases (I believe, 99.9%) they won't be such, as I choosed them wisely.
 Only if you added themselves :) At least these commands are free on basic installations of Ubuntu and ArchLinux.

 Note: in Linux world, words "program" or "software" usually replaced by more correct word "package".
 But it's synonyms.